google/codeworld/web/help/GuideUnit1.md

 wheel    = solidCircle(4)
 ~~~~~

 Try that out.
-Once you understand it, let's take a closer look at this
+To help you understand it, let's take a closer look at this
-program, by asking and answering a question.
+program by asking and answering a question.

 !!! collapsible: What does the picture named `wheel` look like?
-    It's a filled-in circle, of radius 4, drawn in **black**.
+    It's a filled-in circle of radius 4, drawn in **black**.

     <div align="center"><iframe src="https://code.world/run.html?mode=codeworld&dhash=DrYNeySBqPKubPkzT48dTEA" width=250 height=250 style="border: none;"></iframe></div>

     Surprised?
 If so, this is a good chance to review what a
-    transformation does--and what it doesn't do.
+    transformation does do and, also, what it doesn't do.
 The equation
     `redWheel = colored(wheel, red)` defines a variable called
     `redWheel`, which is a picture that is just like `wheel`, except
     drawn in red.
 The new variable, `redWheel`, is colored red like
-    you expected.
-But that *doesn't* change the meaning of the other
+    you expected, but that *doesn't* change the meaning of the other
     variable, `wheel`.
 Remember that `redWheel` and `wheel` are
     different pictures.